irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 Association and the Association for Computing Machinery is also gratefully acknowledged.

-Thanks for Jay Daley, Lars Eggert, Carsten Bormann, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.
+Thanks for Jay Daley, Lars Eggert, Carsten Bormann, Melinda Shore, and the other members of the Internet Research Steering Group (IRSG) for their feedback on this document.